 Amanda Greubel, DSW

-As a social work educator my ultimate goal is to light a fire for social justice in my students.
-That fire has been stoked in me as a learner by experiences that challenge me to engage in a new way – understanding a different perspective, seeing an unexpected relevance to my own life, or exposing an unanticipated opportunity for action.
-I strive to involve my students in a similar process through genuine, respectful relationships and transformative educational practices.
+As a social work educator, my ultimate goal is to light a fire for social justice in my students.
+As a learner, that fire has been stoked in me by experiences that challenge me to engage with information in a new way – understanding it from a different perspective, seeing an unexpected relevance to my own life, or exposing an opportunity for action.
+I aspire to involve my students in a similar process through transformative educational practices.

 From the moment I arrived on campus for my interview, Clarke University felt like home.
 I hear this same sentiment echoed in my students’ conversations about why they chose Clarke, as well.
 I am grateful to be part of an institution where relationships matter and people find a place they belong.

 Director of Field Education and Clinical Instructor June 2013 – June 2018

 Family Resource Center Director August 2008 – June 2013

 Elderly Waiver Case Manager May 2007 – August 2008

 Family Development Specialist May 2004 – June 2006

 Peoples Community Health Clinic

 Priority One Program Case Manager July 2001 – May 2004